Actindo-AG/Documentation/Core1Platform/AdministratingCore1/04_AdminSetupActindo.md

 #### Prerequisites

 - You have the required admin rights in the *Actindo Core1 Platform*.
-- You are logged in a live account of the *Core1 Platform* with a user assigned to the admin group.
+- You are logged in the main account of the *Core1 Platform* with a user assigned to the admin group.

 #### Procedure